-Michelle Stelling the lead instructor for beginner, intermediate and advanced digiScrappers and Photoshop Elements users, has taught over 6,000 digital scrapbookers and graphic designers throughout various colleges and via the internet for over 25 years.
-She founded the National Association of Digital Scrapbookers in 2007 and has run her own design firm, Digital Designs Inc, since 1998.
+Michelle Stelling the lead instructor for beginner, intermediate and advanced DigiScrappers and Photoshop Elements users, has taught over 7,000 digital scrapbookers and graphic designers throughout various colleges and via the internet for over 25 years.
+She founded the National Association of Digital Scrapbookers "PhotoEditing & DigiScrap Academy" in 2007 and has run her own design firm, Digital Designs, since 1998.
 Her students range from South Africa, New Zealand, Australia, Canada, Texas, New York, California and everywhere in between.

-Karen from snickerdoodledesignsbykaren.com has been guest instructing for NAODS since January 2013.
+Karen has been teaching classes with NAODS since January 2013.
 We are thrilled to have her on board.
 You can find all of her classes inside the membership area.
 Some of them include: “How to Create Simple Styles”, “Create Fabulous Custom Frames”, “Designing Papers with Textures”, “Digital Pattern Design” and many more.
 She has been a traditional scrapper since the early 1970’s and became a digital designer selling kits and other products in January 2010.
 Karen also appeared on CreativeLive in March of 2014.

 A graphic designer for the printing industry by trade, Wendy was creating rudimentary “digital” scrapbooks using inexpensive scrapbooking software and Photoshop in the mid 1990’s.
 She even designed her first brag book using Quark Xpress and Photoshop a full year before she discovered the digital scrapbooking world in June of 2006.
 A whole new world of artistic expression was opened up to her and she was immediately taken with digiscrapping.
 Wendy began designing templates based on her layouts and began selling her designs in early 2007.